-We developed a mathematical method of scoring queer shows that generates a numeric score out of 100 for all TV shows in the LezWatchTV database.
+We developed a mathematical method of scoring queer shows that generates a numeric score from 0 to 100 for all TV shows in the LezWatchTV database.
 This is intended to help people identify shows that are ‘better’ for queer audiences than others.

 A Brief History